 This is a stage where they know you and your competitors.
 Or they know the type of your service and compare it to other solutions.
 Content here can include downloadable resources, surveys and web pages of companies.

-The evaluation stage is very much ‘middle of the funnel’ (MOFU), where people need a little bit of extra information to pull them further down.
+The evaluation stage is very much the ‘middle of the funnel’ (MOFU), where people need a little bit of extra information to pull them further down.

-For example the persona finds out that there are different types of gluten free food and learns that the best is oatmeal.
+For example, the persona finds out that there are different types of gluten-free food and learns that the best is oatmeal.

 3. Decision stage

 Decision (Select) – This is a stage where the persona looks for information that can help her make a decision on what option/service they should choose.
-When it comes to thinking about content in this stage, it will be focused around comparison (such as benefits and prices), direct contact with the brand and even case studies.
+When it comes to thinking about content in this stage, it will be focused on the comparison (such as benefits and prices), direct contact with the brand and even case studies.

-‘Bottom of the funnel’ (BOFU) customers are those who are most likely to benefit from direct contact from your sales team, as will you as they are the ones who will be making the payments.
+‘Bottom of the funnel (BOFU) customers are those who are most likely to benefit from direct contact from your sales team, as will you as they are the ones who will be making the payments.

-For example the persona finds different products of gluten free oatmeal and makes a decision on which one to choose.
+For example, the persona finds different products of gluten-free oatmeal and makes a decision on which one to choose.

-Creating buyer personas will enable you to produce content and launch campaigns that resonate with your audience while helping you to grow your brand and change to your customers needs.
-In following the steps presented to you, you will be able to create at least three key buyer personas for your company, and start getting yourself in front of the right customers at the right time.
+Creating buyer personas will enable you to produce content and launch campaigns that resonate with your audience while helping you to grow your brand and change to your customer’s needs.
+In following the steps presented to you, you will be able to create at least three key buyer personas for your company and start getting yourself in front of the right customers at the right time.

-If you find that you need further assistance in making your personas and lining up your marketing efforts in response to your personas, get in touch to arrange a free, 30 minute consultation.
+If you find that you need further assistance in making your personas and lining up your marketing efforts in response to your personas, get in touch to arrange a free, 30-minute consultation.